MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-record-routing.md

 1. In the **Add a record type** dialog box, select a record from the **Record type** list, and select **Add**.
 The record is added and listed on the **Record routing** page.

-1. Do the following tasks:
+1. Configure the following:
-   1. Configure workstreams.
+   1. Workstreams.
-   1. Configure intake rules.
+   1. Intake rules.

 ### Create workstreams for record routing